 Financial Reporting, Taxes, & Ethics

 Twenty CPE credits are available for each part of the course of study, Parts 1, 2 and 3.
 Total CPE is based on attendance and, in addition for online classes, completed polling questions.

 For detailed standards and requirements as determined by the AIRA Board of Directors, see AIRA Bylaws, Article VII

-"Association of Insolvency and Restructuring Advisors" is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
-State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.
+Association of Insolvency & Restructuring Advisors (AIRA) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of Continuing Professional Education (CPE) for group training on the National Registry of CPE Sponsors.

 NASBA CPE Credits are made available and awarded for AIRA group training that complies with the Statement on Standards for CPE Programs.
 In accordance with these Standards, relevant group training details are disclosed to learners in advance via email invitations, registration websites, or other similar advance announcements.

 Complaints regarding NASBA National Registry CPE Sponsors may be submitted to NASBA via their website, NASBARegistry.org.
 State boards of accountancy have final authority on the acceptance of CPE Credits for Certified Public Accountants (CPAs).